 County Lines Exploitation Guidance

 CSE Exploitation for Schools

+FINAL-Multi-agency-Practice-Principles-for-responding-to-child-exploitation-and-extrafamilial-harm-Designed-.pdf (researchinpractice.org.uk)

 Children and young people may be vulnerable to abuse or exploitation from outside their families.
 These threats may occur in educational establishments, within peer groups or more widely from within the community and/or online.
 Children can be vulnerable to multiple threats including exploitation by criminal gangs and organised crime groups, online grooming, extremist ideologies.